-- protecting water quality, - · improving the health of the environment; and - reducing negative effects on neighbouring land uses.
+- protecting water quality, - improving the health of the environment including reducing greenhouse gas emissions, sequestering carbon and supporting actions that mitigate the impacts of extreme weather events; and - · reducing negative effects on neighbouring land uses.

 For the farming community to remain viable, it must be protected from non-farm development.
 Development pressures continue to threaten the fragmentation of the agricultural land base, and will be directed to settlement areas and recreation designations.